 - 4.The choice between preloading and on-demand caching depends on content shape, freshness requirements, and the cost of a miss.

-- 5.Cache hit ratio and TTFB tell you the most about how the CDN changes the user path.
+- 5.If you watch only two metrics, watch cache hit ratio and TTFB — they tell you the most about how the CDN changes the user path.

 Related chapters